telerik/kendo-intl/docs/general-formatting/api.md

 # General Formatting API

-Provides information about the exported methods from the format module.
+Provides information about the exported methods from the Format module.

+{% platform_content angular %}
+For a runnable example, refer to the article on [date and number formatting and parsing]({% parsingandformatting_intl %}#toc-general-formatting).
+{% endplatform_content %}

 ## Methods

 #### format

-Replaces the format string placeholders with the provided values based on the index.
+Replaces the format string placeholders with the provided values based on the index ([more information](https://github.com/telerik/kendo-intl/blob/master/docs/general-formatting/index.md).

 ## Parameters